kertser/Atlantium_LLM/docs/calculator.md

 This document provides information about the methods available in the `libred_api` for RED (Reduction Equivalent Dose) calculation.
 These methods allow users to interact with various UV systems to perform RED calculations.

-Refer to explicit usage examples in `main.c` and `red_api.c` for practical implementation details.
+Refer to explicit usage examples in `calculator.py` for practical implementation details.

 ---